-Investors see no let up in market bloodbath if Trump wins presidency
+Investors see no let up to market bloodbath if Trump wins presidency

 "We're seeing that play out right now and I suspect if you see a Trump win we'd be seeing a continuation of something like that."

+“If Trump wins... there is going to be a long period of uncertainty about what policy initiatives are likely to be enacted, what is going to be the response of the Fed, how are consumers going to respond, and if business is just going to put their hands in their pockets."

+“It may prove to be, ultimately, a buying opportunity if the downdraft is severe enough but I don’t expect markets will bounce back quickly either.”

-(Reporting By Nichola Saminather; Editing by Kim Coghill)
+(Reporting By Nichola Saminather; Additional reporting by Saqib Ahmed, Jennifer Ablan, Sinead Carew, Megan Davies, Dion Rabouin, Noel Randewich and Charles Mikolajczak in Reuters bureaus worldwide; Editing by Kim Coghill)